"CountDown" house rules for multiplayer EDH

 2.2.
 Example:

-Playing the card Time Stop will still end the turn for all players of the active team.
+The card Time Stop will still end the turn for all players of the active team, maintaining its global effect.

 3. Determine life points of a player